ashrae27/Final-Project/Defensive/Blue Team/README.md

 ## HTTP Request Size Monitor
 Alert 2 is implemented as follows:

-- Metric: WHEN sum () OF http.
+- Metric: WHEN sum () OF http.request.bytes OVER all documents IS ABOVE 3500 FOR THE LAST 1 minute
-- Threshold: TODO
+- Threshold: 3500
-- Vulnerability Mitigated: TODO
+- Vulnerability Mitigated: Cross site script of Denial of Service attacks

-Reliability: TODO: Does this alert generate lots of false positives/false negatives?
-Rate as low, medium, or high reliability.
+Reliability: The alert will let us know there are a large number of HTTP requests and some requests have not hurt our systems.

 ## CPU Usage Monitor
 Alert 3 is implemented as follows: